Disclaimer and Limitation of Liabilities:

 The Issues and Resolutions provided on the Farm Land Security Board (FLSB) HQP FAQ site are examples of questions coming to the Board.
 The resolutions are not to be read as legal opinions.
 All situations have unique details that must be considered in determining how HQP affects a mortgage.

 This document is only a guide; readers must apply their own diligence and consult with a lawyer before deciding how to proceed.

-The Province nor its ministers, employees, or agents shall be liable to any persons for any loss or damage of any nature, whether arising out of negligence or otherwise, which may be occasioned as a result of the information provided at this site, or information provided at any other site that can be accessed from this site.
+Neither the Province of Saskatchewan nor its ministers, employees or agents shall be liable to any persons for any loss or damage of any nature, whether arising out of negligence or otherwise, which may be occasioned as a result of the information provided at this site, or information provided at any other site that can be accessed from this site.

 The linking to or from this site does not imply on the part of the FLSB any endorsement or guarantee of any of the organizations or information (including the right to display such information) found on their respective websites.